 - Category: The name that you use to identify objects (e.g. Games or Videos)

-- Actions: The name you give to the type of interaction you’re tracking (e.g. Play, Stop, Pause, Skip etc.) You can also track specific thresholds on the video.
+- Actions: The name you give to the type of interaction you’re tracking (e.g. Play, Stop, Pause, Skip etc.) You can also learn more about the specific thresholds on the video.
 For example, if you’re concerned that people aren’t watching your videos the whole way though, you can track not just when they hit play, but also when they reach a certain point (30%, 50%, 75% etc.)

 - Label: Allows you to provide any additional information that you want to attach to the event you’re tracking.
 This should be done to help organize the events (e.g. labeling videos by category i.e., Movies, Music Video, TV Show etc.)